fgnass/react-api-query/README.md

 Shortcut for calling `queryClient.removeQueries(queryKey)`

+## `useInfiniteApiQuery(method | opts, ...args)`

+Wrapper around [useInfiniteQuery](https://tanstack.com/query/latest/docs/react/reference/useInfiniteQuery) where you don't need to provide a query key nor a query function.
+Instead, you pass the name of one of your API methods and the arguments your API expects.

+If you don't need to provide any further query options, you can pass the method name as string.

 ## `useApiMutation(method, opts)`

-Wrapper around [useMutation](https://react-query.tanstack.com/reference/useMutation) where you don't need to provide a mutation key nor a mutation function.
+Wrapper around [useMutation](https://tanstack.com/query/latest/docs/react/reference/useMutation) where you don't need to provide a mutation key nor a mutation function.
 Instead, you pass the name of one of your API methods.

 ### Returns